-This course is delivered by School of Management primarily the Centre for Strategic Marketing and Sales (part of the Demand Chain Management Community) with a variety of industry and practice-oriented research interests.
+This course is delivered by School of Management primarily the Centre for Strategic Marketing and Sales with a variety of industry and practice-oriented research interests.

 The Centre for Strategic Marketing and Sales: For over thirty years, Cranfield School of Management has been renowned throughout the world for its pragmatic, state-of-the-art approach to marketing and sales.
 Some of the world's foremost organisations from GFMCG through to not-for-profit have sponsored research through our Centre for Strategic Marketing and Sales (CSMS).
 The Centre focuses on the areas of marketing that are at the forefront of today's commercial environment, developing valuable ideas and new insights into current and future business practice.